riyaz3036/weekday_assignment/README.md

 ## Dont want to run the assignment in local environment?
 I got you!!

-Visit the website to view the assignment:
+Visit the website to view the assignment: https://weekday-assignment-three.vercel.app/

+I would really appreciate to get some suggestions and corrections in my assignment

 ### Main Page - Desktop